The latest Reception Class Newsletter

 Welcome!
-I hope you and your children have had a lovely half term!
+I hope you and your children have had a lovely Easter!
 I can’t wait to hear all about it!

-If you ever have any worries please come and see me in the mornings or we can arrange a more private meeting after school.
+If you ever have any concerns please come and see me in the mornings or we can arrange a more private meeting after school.

 Here is a link to a document from the Department of Education outlining the gradual process of development from 0 – 5 years.
 If you want to have a look and you can see what your child may do at home that links to any specific age boundaries I can then add those details you have noticed at home onto their learning journey in school.

 This half term we will be exploring all sorts of habitats and learning about all different animals around the world!
 The children created a long list of the animals they wanted to learn about so we will try to do one a day!
 The children also requested finding out about dinosaurs and of course the hot topic… volcanoes (the children love talking about them and making them!)
 We will be using our art skills to create collages, create stories together and of course act like explorers and go searching through our very own (small) jungle!
 Please see our newsletter above for more details!

 Please keep checking your tapestry account to see all the fun the children get up to during the next term! 🙂